simplex-chat/simplex-chat/docs/DIRECTORY.md

 Group owners are responsible for moderating the content in the group, if members post inappropriate or excessive amount of content and group owners do not moderate it, the group is likely to be removed from the directory.

-We reserve the right refuse to approve the group listing in the directory or cancel its listing without providing any explanations.
+We reserve the right to not accept the group listing in the directory or cancel its listing without providing any reasons.

 The combination of display name and full name has to be unique for the listed groups.